explodingcamera/blog/content/os-dev-1.md

 # add the rust-src component (needed for building the standard library)
 rustup component add rust-src --toolchain nightly
 # add the risc-v target
-# - gc stands for generic (IMAFD extensions) and C (compressed instructions extension)
+# - gc stands for the generic (IMAFD extensions) and compressed extensions
 # - elf is the executable format we'll be using
 rustup target add riscv64gc-unknown-none-elf --toolchain nightly

 cargo init --bin --name os
-cargo add sbi # simple & safe api for interacting with the supervisor binary interface (SBI)
+# simple & safe api for interacting with the supervisor binary interface (SBI)
+cargo add sbi
 ```

 Next, we'll create some config files to tell cargo how to build our project.